 “God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
 God chose the lowly things of this world and the despised things—and the things that are not—to nullify the things that are, so that no one may boast before him” (1 Corinthians 1:27–29).

 In a sense, when Jesus came into this world, He became voluntarily disabled.
 He handicapped Himself as He left the perfection of heaven to live among the sinners on earth.
 He laid aside His glory to wrap Himself in inglorious humanity.
 At the Incarnation, Jesus took on human flesh in all its frailty and vulnerability.
-“He made himself nothing by taking the very nature of a servant” (Philippians 2:7).
-The Son of God took part in our human condition and suffered on our behalf.
-And that is why “we do not have a high priest who is unable to empathize with our weaknesses” (Hebrews 4:15); rather, we have an Intercessor who understands our weakness, relates to our disability and identifies with our pain.
+“He made himself nothing by taking the very nature of a servant” (Philippians 2:7); rather, we have an Intercessor who understands our weakness, relates to our disability and identifies with our pain.

 Joni’s wheelchair-bound perspective is enlightening: “Maybe the truly handicapped people are the ones that don’t need God as much” (The God I Love: A Lifetime of Walking with Jesus, Zondervan Publishing Co., Grand Rapids, Michigan, 2003).
 The position of weakness, disability, and handicap—the position of having to trust God in this world—is a position of honor and blessing indeed.